UK Stocks-Factors to watch on Oct 20

-LONDON, Oct 20 (Reuters) - Britain’s FTSE 100 futures contract rose 0.3 percent on Monday, with the cash market also set to add to the previous session’s sharp rebound after robust U.S. macro data helped soothe worries over the pace of global growth.
+LONDON, Oct 20 (Reuters) - Britain’s FTSE 100 index is seen opening up by 26-27 points, or 0.4 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 1.9 percent at 6,310.29 points on Friday.